Blue light like that from smartphones linked to some cancers, study finds

 "The most efficient suppression of melatonin is with that beautiful blue light," he said.
 "And if you have a light bulb like a fluorescent that has spikes in that region and you turn it on at night, you're more likely to suppress melatonin."

 Blue light is also produced inside smartphones and tablets.
-But S-nchez de Miguel cautions that the study looked only at blue light from outdoor LEDs, not smartphones or tablets.
+But Sánchez de Miguel cautions that the study looked only at blue light from outdoor LEDs, not smartphones or tablets.

 The American Medication Association recommends that outdoor LEDs be no greater than 3,000 Kelvin in order to "minimize potential harmful health and environmental effects," according to a 2016 statement.